Chorus-bdd/Chorus/README.txt

  * Modular interpreter architecture that allows subprojects to extend/customise core features
  * Pure Java implementation

+For more information:
-For more information, see the Chorus wiki at: http://www.smartkey.co.uk/tools.html, or contact us at
+ * See the Chorus wiki at: https://github.com/steveneal/Chorus/wiki
+ * Or contact us here http://www.smartkey.co.uk/contact.html